-THE BAD: One model available • too firm for some side sleepers • somewhat questionable durability / longevity.
+THE BAD: Too firm for some side sleepers • initial odor potential • fair-at-best edge support • somewhat questionable longevity.

-THE MATTRESS: The Leesa mattress (made in USA ) is priced $450 to $965.
-It is 10 inches thick and consists of latex-like (Avena) foam, memory foam, and base foam.
+THE MATTRESS: The Leesa mattress (made in USA ) is 10 inches thick and consists of regular foam, memory foam, and base foam.
 It comes compressed and vacuum sealed, expanding when opened.

-THE RETAILER: Leesa.com and Amazon.
+THE RETAILER: Leesa.com.
 (See buying a mattress online: what to know.)

 |Owner satisfaction||B-||The Leesa mattress has 78% owner satisfaction.
 More.|